“Cubanía: A Celebration of Cuban Dance Heritage”

 Contact us with any dietary issues.

 10% discount available on our full pass or Sunday pass for ASD Secondary Students, UAA Students, Healthcare workers, and Military!
-Please call us at 907-982-0584 to apply your discount code.
+Please call us at 907-982-0584 or email us to apply your discount code.

 A big “thank you” to all of the local businesses and artists involved, as well as to our other sponsors – the Alaska Cigar Aficionados Club, and more TBA!
 Contact us if you are interested in sponsoring this event, which includes VIP seating at our Friday and Saturday night events!

-We have done our best to ensure that portions of this event is accessible to everyone who would like to attend with varying pricing structures.
-To help ensure the comfort and safety of everyone involved, please see the notes for each event about participation restrictions related to Covid-19 vaccination.
-Masks are optional but welcome, and hand sanitizer is provided.
+We have done our best to ensure that portions of this event are accessible to everyone who would like to attend with varying pricing structures.
+To help ensure the comfort and safety of everyone involved, please see the notes for each event about participation restrictions related to Covid-19 vaccination – Friday and Sunday are for vaccinated participants only.
+Masks are optional but welcome on Friday and Saturday and are required on Sunday, and hand sanitizer is provided.
 As with any social event, please do not attend if you are sick, have a fever, show any symptoms of illness, have been exposed to Covid-19, have recently travelled, or are waiting for the results of a Covid-19 test.

 SEE YOU THERE!